IQ...EQ...and now BQ! How body intelligence can improve your health

 Putting it all together

-I hope I have given you some sense of what Body Intelligence is in this blog.
-There is a lot more to uncover, but I wanted to share the basics with you.
-I am constantly focussed on improving all three pillars but, really, there is so much more to learn.
+I hope I have given you some sense of what Body Intelligence is and how it relates to yoga and wellbeing.
+There is a lot more to cover, but I wanted to share the basics with you.
+I am constantly focussed on improving all three pillars in my own life but, really, there is so much more to learn.

 Perhaps you know very well what you should be doing, but you are not making the time in your day to do it.